 Backcountry logoShipping: Free standard (at $50+)

-Return policy: Lifetime for new, unused items (refund); 30 days for used items (store credit)
+Return policy: 90 days for unused items in original packaging (refund); 30 days for used, undamaged items (store credit)

-What we like: Impressively wide selection of colors and sizes in soft goods.
+What we like: Impressively wide selection of colors and sizes for soft goods.

 What we don’t: Limited product specs and relatively small array of hard goods.

 As its name suggests, Backcountry is more of a technical specialist in the snowboard market and therefore doesn’t offer the same volume or number of deals as the sites above.
 That said, they do particularly well with apparel (often including many sizes and colorway options), accessories, splitboard gear, and a decent array of hard goods.
-Like Evo, Backcountry has an easy-to-use chat feature for connecting with helpful staff, as well as a “text a gearhead” option in case you’re not sitting in front of a computer for a chat.
-Evo also has decent sales and discounts throughout the year, and ships items out quickly, including frequent periods of free two-day shipping.
+Like Evo, Backcountry has an easy-to-use chat feature for connecting with helpful staff.
+Backcountry also has decent sales and discounts throughout the year, and ships items out quickly, including frequent periods of free two-day shipping.
 And if you find gear listed on another website for less, Backcountry will beat it by 5% (provided it’s in new condition and identical in size, color, and year) before you buy or up to 48 hours after you make your purchase.

 It’s easy to find what you’re looking for on Backcountry’s website, but their product specifications are sometimes lacking in detail and accuracy.
 In fact, we often find ourselves checking other sites like REI and Evo (or the original manufacturer) to confirm numbers like weight.
+We're also disappointed to see that their return policy recently changed from no time limit for new, unused items to just 90 days (used but undamaged gear can still be returned for store credit within 30 days).
 On the plus side, Backcountry carries some of the smaller boutique brands that we rarely find elsewhere, and their in-house collection of ski and snowboard apparel and accessories continues to expand.
-A final highlight is their return policy, which doesn’t have a time limit on new, unused items.
-And for products that you’ve taken out on the slopes but don’t want to keep, there’s a 30-day return window for store credit.

 Visit Backcountry.com